MadsBalslev/SW4-2022/readme.md

 This is an example of how you could start setting up your project locally.
 To get a local copy up and running follow these simple example steps.

-### Prerequisites
-After the repository have been cloned to your designated destination, `cd` into `fannie-compiler`.
-To install the neccesary packages run:

 ### Installation